 - Clarity: To retain and attract talent by creating a structure that clarifies how OA positions across campus relate to each other and improve an OA's ability to evaluate job opportunities at the University of Oregon.

 - Consistency: To enhance transparency, consistency, and efficiency of compensation decisions by developing a structure and tools for units and HR to use when creating and evaluating new and revised position descriptions.

 - Compliance: To support the university’s goal to compensate OAs fairly and equitably and ensure continued compliance with the Oregon Equal Pay Act.

-The completion of this project will be the collective effort of an advisory committee, an HR project team from University Human Resources, and Sibson Consulting firm.
+The completion of this project will be the collective effort of an advisory committee, an HR project team from University Human Resources, and Segal consultants.
 For more information about the role of each group, visit the project overview webpage.

 The collective effort of the advisory committee, HR, and the consulting firm requires the input and thoughtful contributions of many.
 Throughout the project, stakeholders, including officers of administration, will be engaged in the process in various ways.

 Listening sessions were conducted on May 1 to allow OAs to engage in this project and provide insight and feedback.
 The presentation slides used at the sessions provide context for the discussions.
 Common themes from the feedback provided by the campus community are outlined in the Where are we now? post.

 Campus constituents are welcome to provide comments, feedback, or ask questions at any time throughout the duration of the project.

 The OA job family framework project will be ongoing over the next 18 to 24 months as we conduct a comprehensive review of OA positions and engage many stakeholders in the process.
 We expect the job family framework to be fully implemented by the end of calendar year 2020.

 - Organization and Project Kick-Off: December 2018 – January of 2019